jkvargas/russimp/README.md

 # Helping

-If you want to help maintaining this package on windows or macos, please let me know.
-For windows support you can check the last PR related to it, https://github.com/jkvargas/russimp/pull/16.

 You are very welcome to help with development, adding a feature, fixing a problem or just refactoring.
 Try to do it with tests =)